-Following the resignation of David Cameron, Theresa May became Britain's first female PM since Margaret Thatcher and the first to lead the country out of the European Union after its historic Brexit referendum, which was held in June 2016.
+Following the resignation of David Cameron, Theresa May became Britain's first female PM since Margaret Thatcher and the first tasked to lead the country out of the European Union after its historic Brexit referendum, which was held in June 2016.
 She held the post until stepping down in July 2019.
-A member of the Conservative Party and originally voted to stay in the E.U., despite having reservations.
-Prior to her taking the top office, she had served as home secretary since 2010 and was elected MP (Member of Parliament) of Maidenhead in 1997.
+A member of the Conservative Party, May had originally voted to stay in the E.U., despite having reservations.
+Previously, she was appointed Home Secretary in 2010 and was elected MP (Member of Parliament) of Maidenhead in 1997.

 Early Life and Career